yiling-chen/flickr-cropping-dataset/index.md

 ### Results

+With the cropping annotations as ground truth, we implemented several baseline algorithms and evaluated the performance of cropping accuracy.
-The following figures demonstrates several examples of comparing the ground truth and the best crop windows determined by various methods.
+The following figure demonstrates several examples of comparing the ground truth and the best crop windows determined by various methods.
+For more quantitative analysis and performance comparison, please refer to the paper.

 ![Comparison with previous methods](images/results.jpg)

 ### Paper